compgeolab/micromag-euler-dipole/README.md

-This research was supported by grant 162704/2021-6 from the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), grant 2021/08379-5 from the Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP), and grant IES\R3\213141 from the Royal Society.
+This research was supported by grant 162704/2021-6 from the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), grant 2021/08379-5 from the Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP), grant PRPI 22.1.09345.01.2 from Universidade de São Paulo, and grant IES\R3\213141 from the Royal Society.
 The opinions, hypotheses, and conclusions or recommendations expressed in this material are the responsibility of the authors and do not necessarily reflect the views of FAPESP.